-Candidates must have five GCSEs (grade A-C) including a minimum of a grade B in maths and be aged 16 or over at the start of the apprenticeship.
+Candidates must have five GCSEs (grades A-C) including a minimum of a grade B in maths and be aged 16 or over at the start of the apprenticeship.

 "We also take into consideration how far away candidates live from the base location to ensure that they can get to and from work easily," says Large.

 Once the applications have been received, the company conducts telephone screening interviews with potential candidates.
 Successful candidates at this stage are invited to an assessment centre, which includes an interview, a manual dexterity test, a climbing assessment (where applicable), situational judgement test, a test for colour blindness and a qualifications validation.